 Yoga is great for anybody, especially people with herniated discs.
 Yoga makes you more flexible, stronger, and more centered.
 Some positions will be difficult or impossible for someone with a herniated disc, but most are perfectly fine to do.

-Try finding a local yoga instructor who is used to teaching pain management yoga techniques.
-They can help teach you what positions you can do and help you in doing them.
+Try finding a local yoga instructor who is used to teaching pain management techniques.
+They can help teach you what positions you can do and help you in to do them without hurting yourself.

 I love walking.
-I walk everyday, sometimes twice a day.
-Walking helped me loss my pregnancy weight.
+I walk every day, sometimes twice.
+Walking helped me lose my pregnancy weight.
 It has also helped me stay sane throughout my journey with herniated discs.

 Walk as often as you like, or as many times as you think you can.
 Do not overexert yourself.
 Take baby steps.
 If you are worried about having problems when you walk, try to walk with a friend or family member.
-That a way, if you happen to fall or come under excruciating pain, someone is there to help you.
+That a way, if you happen to fall or experience excruciating pain, someone is there to help you.

-All of these should be performed, in conjunction with the other exercises listed in this article, on a regular basis.
+All of these should be performed in conjunction with the other exercises listed in this article on a regular basis.